matthew-lorber/bAmazon/README.md

 Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.

+## Video

+If you can't see the video here, download the raw (bamazon_video.webm) from the repo, or view the published README at https://github.com/matthew-lorber/bAmazon.

+<video controls src="./bamazon_video.mp4" width="640" height="480" alt="bamazon_video.webm"></video>

 ## Motivation
 A short description of the motivation behind the creation.
 This should cover **why** the project exists and what drove you to choose this project.